Flexible Office Space Southbank

 Named for its position on the River Thames, the area sits within the London Boroughs of Lambeth and Southwark.
 It is bordered by Westminster and Blackfriars's bridges.
 Other crossings linking South Bank with the north bank of the Thames include the Golden Jubilee Bridge and Waterloo Bridge.

 Originally known as Lambeth March, South Bank's name was adopted during the Festival of Britain in 1951.
-It is the site of some of London's most famous attractions including the London Eye, the Jubilee Gardens, the Sea Life London Aquarium and the London Dungeon at the County Hall complex.
+It is the site of some of London's most famous attractions including the London Eye, the Jubilee Gardens, the Sea Life London Aquarium and the London Dungeon at the County Hall complex, as well as the famous Borough Market and numerous concert halls.
 The construction of the County Hall between 1917 and 1922 transformed the area, along with redevelopment spurred by the Festival of Britain.
 Several cultural venues are also found in South Bank including the Royal National Theatre, the Royal Festival Hall and the Queen Elizabeth Hall at the Southbank Centre, and BFI Southbank.